Eviction Process In Philadelphia: Prior To The Eviction Hearing

 By any competent adult in the manner prescribed in Chapter 400 of the Pennsylvania Rules of Civil Procedure.

-Entrust your Philadelphia area eviction matters to Kenneth L. Baritz & Associates, P.C., to resolve nonpayment of rent and other infractions making eviction a necessary option.
+Entrust your Philadelphia area eviction matters to Baritz Law Associates LLC, to resolve nonpayment of rent and other infractions making eviction a necessary option.
 Call or email the law offices to schedule a free initial consultation regarding the eviction hearing and beyond.
 We are ready to help you initiate an eviction now.